 Hull Trade, Industry and Output

-The First World War, severely damaged Hull's shipping and trade.
-Hull's foreign trade declined from 4.7 million tons in 1913, to just 1.6 million tons in 1917.
+Hull's foreign trade declined from 4.7 million tons in 1913, to just 1.6 million tons, in 1917.
 The tonnage of shipping entering Hull ports in 1914 was a record of 6.6 million, a figure not matched until 1923.
 Hull's coal exports in 1914, were never again equalled, and the imports of wheat which reached a peak in 1912, did not reach the same level until 1931.
 The King George Dock had been opened in June 1914 to cater for this expanding trade.
 It was the largest and deepest of Hull's docks, designed to compete with the Great Central Docks of Immingham.
 Before the war, two thirds of Hull's trade came from Russia, Scandinavia, Denmark and Holland.
 However, 11.6% of this trade which came from Germany, ended immediately when war began.
 The wool trade with Australia, which had been built up before the war, collapsed entirely when war began.

 Much of Hull's economy was turned towards winning the war.
 It's existing Industries and trades were mixed and varied.
 Its' shipyards built modern minesweepers, anti submarine patrol boats and Tugs.
 It's well established factories at Fenners, Needlers, Rank Hovis and Reckitts, were expanded and adapted towards the war effort.
 For example, Smith & Nephews', based at Neptune Street in Hull, grew from 50 to 1,200 employees, and supplied field dressings and surgical equipment for the Allies, throughout the war.
 One particular order, for the French Government, in October 1914, was worth £350,000 (£108 million), and was delivered in just 5 months.
 Every British soldier carried two field dressings, and with the millions of casualties caused, no doubt Hull helped save many lives.
 Joseph Rank Ltd, of Clarence Street, employed nearly 3,000 women in flour production and Joseph Rank himself was asked to join the Wheat Control Board due to National food shortages.
 Reckitts expanded at the outbreak of the war by buying two German companies based in England - Rawlins & Son and the Global Metal Polish Company.
 They employed 4,761 in 1915 which rose 5,609 in 1917.
 By the Armistice 1,100 Reckitts employees were serving in the armed forces and 153 had lost their lives.
 Being Quakers, Reckitt's factories, produced non combative war goods, such as cleaning materials, gas masks, and petrol cans.
 Rose, Downs and Thompsons, on Cannon Street, which manufactured general engineering equipment, converted to shell production for the war.
 In July 1914, it employed 276 people, including just 3 women.
 By October 1918, Rose, Downs and Thompson, employed 938 workers including 359 women (3 under 18 year old girls) with 212 employees leaving for war service.
 The Needler's sweet factory, employed 1,700 workers, mostly women, to make confectionaries and 'Military Mints' for soldiers at the front.